IITA-AKILIMO/user-portal/wp-content/plugins/kenta-blocks/readme.txt

 == Description ==

-Kenta Blocks has a set of responsive blocks with powerful options.
+Kenta Blocks has a set of responsive blocks with powerful options and pre-designed templates library.
 It takes full advantage of the WordPress editor's features.
 With the simple and easy-to-use interface, you can visually design any post and page, whether you are a beginner or a professional designer.

 ### The Awesome Gutenberg blocks we have